El Niño weather pattern is in the Pacific, U.S. forecasters say

 The federal Climate Prediction Center said Thursday the equatorial Pacific Ocean was officially in the midst of an El Niño weather pattern, the likes of which have been known to produce healthy storm seasons for sections of the West Coast.

-This week the coast from San Francisco to San Diego has been inundated with rain fed by an atmospheric river, which is a current of warm, moist air that pulls water vapor from the tropics toward cooler latitudes, where the concentrated vapor condenses into rain and snow.
+This week, the coast from San Francisco to San Diego has been inundated with rain fed by an atmospheric river, which is a current of warm, moist air that pulls water vapor from the tropics toward cooler latitudes.
+There, the concentrated vapor condenses into rain and snow.

 Parts of Los Angeles were expected to receive as much as three inches of rain by the time the system moves out Thursday night.